meyouwe/orite/README.md

 I used to do this thing using Git and a Python library called fabric.
 Running the fabfile would commit, push, login to the remote server and then pull and restart.
 Whilst it was accurate it was a little clunky and again not super fast.
 I moved on from that to running a straight shell script.
 I ended up with variations of this script in each folder I made.

-__*This project is an effort to centralise that idea, add options, future functionality, and do it using Python.*__
+__*This project is an effort to centralise a sync approach, add options, future functionality, and do it using Python.*__

 ### ōrite is a Māori word for ʻthe same’